bens4lsu/theskinny-publish/Content/velvet-elvis/rhodes-22/the-fool-captain.md

 <strike>See also, Tyler's account of this adventure</strike><br/>

-<span class="caption">2023 update:  link to Tyler's 2005 myspace is, unsurprisingly, no longer live.</span>
+<h3>2023 update:  link to Tyler's 2005 myspace is, unsurprisingly, no longer live.</h3>

 We started a slow sail back, pausing only to retch a stomach full of semi-digested food and sea water back into the blue for Neptune.